 The high abuse complaint rate can be attributed to many reasons, and they could naturally differ on a case-by-case basis – we will try to cover these in our next blog posts.
 However, always remember that including an easy way to opt out of your emails might save you from getting a spam complaint.

 Moreover, Litmus’s research showed that while the majority of email recipients find it easy to subscribe to emails, it is still quite a complicated process to opt-out.
 We offer our clients reports showing who has unsubscribed as well as who marked your email as spam so that you can optimize your email campaigns further.

 TRACK EMAIL METRICS TO FIND WAYS TO OPTIMISE YOUR EMAIL CAMPAIGNS

 We’ve looked at the primary email marketing metrics indicating positive as well as negative email engagement.
 To get the best results, make sure you continuously track, analyze and compare your metrics, and discover any forming trends.
 Don’t forget A/B testing too!
 There are many more insights that we can get from our email metrics, and we will undoubtedly discuss more in-depth email analytics in the future.

 We, here at Smaily, are here to help – get in touch with us and let’s see how we can improve your email marketing campaigns.

 Building a strategy around stimulating your audience’s emotional side has a name — it’s called emotional branding, and it’s been around for quite a while.
 When applied correctly, this strategy will let you build customer loyalty and engagement, which will eventually result in higher profits.
 Find out how to do it from our next blog post.

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on Understanding Email Marketing Environment: Email Client Share if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on Understanding Email Marketing Environment: Email Client Share if you’ve missed it.